The History of Frisbee and Disc Sports

 1970–New Jersey high school graduates called Johnny Appleseeds to promote the sport of ultimate at their universities.

-1972–Bill and Mike Schneider are hired by a German company to perform Frisbee demonstrations in Europe.
+1972–Bill and Mike Schneider are hired by a German company to perform frisbee demonstrations in Europe.

 1974–First multi-event disc sports tournaments and competition tour for the first disc athletes.
-The Canadian Open Frisbee Championships, Toronto, ON, the Vancouver Open Frisbee Championships, Vancouver, BC, the Octad, New Brunswick, NJ, the American Flying Disc Open, AFDO, Rochester, NY and the World Frisbee Championships (WFC) Rose Bowl, Pasadena, CA.
+The Canadian Open Frisbee Championships, Toronto, ON, the Vancouver Open Frisbee Championships, Vancouver, BC, the Octad, New Brunswick, NJ, the American Flying Disc Open, AFDO, Rochester, NY, and the World Frisbee Championships (WFC) Rose Bowl, Pasadena, CA.

 1974–John Kirkland and Victor Malafronte perform Frisbee shows for the Harlem Globetrotters tour.